jakobzhao/geog595/resource.md

 # Resource

-In this course, we are trying to use open source or free software or packages as much as possible.
+In this course, you will need to use a full range of softwares to execute the practical exercises and the writing project.
+Instead of relying on commercial or propertary software, we purposely select open source or free alternatives.

 ## 1. Computer Setup

-Belowe, we listed all the required software and associated packages.
-Please download and install them on your own pc or mac.
+Below are the required software and associated packages.
+Please download and install them on your PC or Mac.
 If you find any difficulties, please let the instructor know.

 1. git https://git-scm.com/downloads